BlueCookieWookie/Liteflayer/README.md

 Liteflayer is an **efficient** brainwallet cracker tailored for Litecoin.
 It leverages the power of Python, while maintaining performance on par with native C applications like Brainflayer.
 It is based on the concept of Brainflayer but with a wordlist generator built right in to it that allows you to easily streamline huge wordlists without having to give up the disk space to put it in a file.

 > **Make sure to put the Litecoin addresses you want to check against in a file named 'addresses.txt'**
+> **If you modify your addresses.txt list, delete the 'addresses.bloom' file before running or else it won't include new changes**

 - **High-Speed Key Derivation:** With the _bit_ library, Liteflayer swiftly derives public keys and addresses from private keys.
 - **Rapid Membership Checks:** The use of _pybloomfiltermmap3_ ensures that address checks against large datasets are lightning-fast, optimizing the cracking process.